51ngul4r1ty/atoll-core/docs/CODE_STANDARDS_NAMING.md

 Field Naming
 ------------

-Field names are camelcased but one exception is for foreign keys.
+Field names are camelCased but one exception is for foreign keys.
 In this case the full table name is used (all lowercase) followed by "Id".
 For example, `backlogitempartId`.